By David Joel Miller.

-The expression baggage mostly comes from relationships issues, left over emotions from a last relationship that get unpacked and used in this relationship even when they are totally inappropriate.
+The expression baggage mostly comes from relationships issues, leftover emotions from the last relationship that gets unpacked and used in this relationship even when they are totally inappropriate.
 The term inventory comes mostly from twelve step recovery literature.
 I have combined the two here because they have a whole lot of common elements.

 That asset taking, the black ink part of the inventory, will come up in a later post.

 The big book then goes on to provide specific directions on how to do a fourth step inventory of your anger, fears, and resentments.
 I will not try to repeat that explanation here.
 If you are interested in the full discussion the A.A. big book titled simply enough “Alcoholics Anonymous,” is available inexpensively and most everywhere.

 While we have since developed over 300 different therapy schools, each with its own set of initials and applications to various disorders, the A.A. program appears to work no matter what problem it is applied to.